Finance & insurance

 Talk to your insurance broker as soon as possible.
 They can review your situation and provide advice based on your individual circumstances.

 In many cases policy exclusions for events relating to infectious or contagious disease may apply, meaning that cover is not available.

 It is important to note that property and business interruption insurance policies generally exclude all claims arising from any infectious or contagious diseases.
 This means that you are unable to rely on your insurance policies to cover any revenue shortfalls you may experience as a result of COVID-19.
 If your practice is experiencing economic difficulties you may wish to consider reviewing your insurance programme, and in particular your business interruption limits.
 Again, your insurance broker can review and advise based on your individual situation.

 Aon’s Infectious Disease Response Task Force has established a resource site to support organisations in mounting effective infectious disease (pandemic) response, and in planning for impacts that may confront businesses, their employees, and the communities in which businesses operate and employees reside.
 Details can be found on the Aon website.

-More information on the COVID-19 Leave Payment and Wage Subsidy are available on the Work and Income website or by calling 0800 40 80 40.
+More information on the COVID-19 Wage Subsidy is available on the Work and Income website or by calling 0800 40 80 40.